 Joe has performed and toured in London and all over the UK as well as internationally with venues including Ronnie Scott’s, The Jazz Café, KoKo, Clapham Grand, Queen Elizabeth Hall, Edinburgh Festival and the Canadian Harvest Jazz & Blues Festival.

 A recent graduate from Waterbear College of Music and BIMM Brighton.
-Louis takes influence from all aspects of the musical landscape from Blues and Jazz to Rock and Acoustic styles.
+Louis takes influences from all aspects of the musical landscape from Blues and Jazz to Rock and Acoustic styles.

 Louis is also a passionate electronic music producer, and can teach production and mixing in modern music styles.